top of page

 EXPLORE THE RESEARCH DIGEST

-The research digest aims to make scholarly research accessible by summarizing key findings, with an eye toward arguments that might be useful to organizers, advocates and educators.
+The research digest makes scholarly research accessible by summarizing key findings and arguments in plain language, with an eye toward what might be most useful to organizers, advocates and policy makers.
 Where possible, the summaries link to a source where full articles/books can be accessed for free.

 AFTERLIVES